eForms Logo

 How to Apply

-Applicants for a concealed carry permit must be legal residents of Colorado and at least twenty-one (21) years old.
+Applicants for a concealed carry permit must be legal residents of Colorado and at least 21 years old.
 They cannot abuse alcohol or drugs or be the subject of any protection orders.
-Applicants also have to submit proof of completing an approved firearms training course or other proof of competence.
+Applicants must also submit proof of completing an approved firearms training course or other proof of competence.

 Reciprocity